I5UCC/VRC-ASL_Gestures/README.md

   - using ![VRCThumbParamsOSC](https://github.com/I5UCC/VRCThumbParamsOSC) running in the background
   - without any additional programs (Left/Right Hand Dominant versions available).

-### ***!!
-Only people who have your avatar shown or Custom animations enabled in Safety-settings are able to see the additional signs. !!***<br/>
-### ***!!
-The use of this requires basic unity and VRCSDK3 knowledge to modify and upload a VRChat 3.0 Avatar.
-The animations used in this Gesture Controller are made with Pandaa's base, but should work with basically any Avatar but might require small adjustments for more complex signs. !!***

 If there are any questions or suggestions about these Gesture Controller, feel free to create a discussion in this repository or text me directly on Discord. **User: I5UCC#6781**.
 If there are any issues please create an issue!<br/>

 ### ![Download here](https://github.com/I5UCC/VRC-ASL_Gestures/releases/latest)